 Again, I will point to Rowling’s hero: Harry.
 His uniqueness, and it is most unfortunate in current times that it should be unique, is that, despite the wrongs done to him, he never chooses to learn the Dark Arts.
 He does not allow himself to become consumed by bitterness and hatred.

-We have been told repeatedly that a characteristic of Slytherin members is their self preservation.
+We have been told repeatedly that a characteristic of Slytherin members is their self-preservation.
 When faced with difficult decisions, especially those concerning life and death, they will almost always choose to save their own necks.
-I think Slughorn’s character serves as a reminder of this characteristic.
-He is a less harmful version of the self promotion and self preservation common to those of Slytherin house.
+I think Slughorn’s character serves as a reminder of this.
+He is a less harmful version of the self-promotion and self-preservation common to those of Slytherin house.
 Slughorn negotiates among and for the famous and the talented for material luxury.
-Snape does the same by ingratiating himself with the two most powerful wizards, but Snape is after power, and his need for power is routed in vengeance.
+Snape does the same by ingratiating himself with the two most powerful wizards, but Snape is after power, and his need for power is rooted in vengeance.

 So, yes, Snape “twitches” when Narcissa adds the clause to the Unbreakable Vow requiring him to finish Malfoy’s task should Malfoy fail.
 But, in all likelihood, this twitch resulted from Snape’s acknowledgment that his relatively safe position as a double agent was in jeopardy; that he would be forced to declare his loyalty to Voldemort rather than sacrifice himself.
 Unlike Lily and James, who gave their lives to save Harry’s, Snape would not give his life to protect Malfoy.
 He KILLED to protect Malfoy, yes, but I believe his primary concern was his own life.

 I think Rowling has given us enough information to understand this about Snape.
-Half-Blood Prince is key.
-For it is through this book that we come to understand Snape.
-He has spent years honing his magical skills in secret — skills that include humiliating and harming others and in learning others’ secrets as he hides his own.
+Harry Potter and the Half-Blood Prince is key, for it is through this book that we come to understand Snape.
+He has spent years honing his magical skills in secret – skills that include humiliating and harming others and in learning others’ secrets as he hides his own.
 Unlike Voldemort, who wants his power (as evidenced by the diary) to be both known and feared, Snape thrives through and by concealment.
 The “twitch” in front of Narcissa and Bellatrix was, again, his deep fear of exposure.